 Tecumseh Ceaser is a indigenous jewelry artist and cultural consultant.
-He is Matinecock Turkey clan, with kinship ties to Montaukett, Shinnecock, and Unkechaug nations. his ancestors were quahog peoples, ocean peoples, and that is what called him to carve shells in their traditional way.
+He is Matinecock Turkey clan, with kinship ties to the Montaukett, Shinnecock, and Unkechaug nations. his ancestors are quahog peoples, ocean peoples, and that is what calls him to carve shells in a traditional way.

 He has been making Art & jewelry for 15 years, carving quahog shells since 2016.
 In doing so, he continues this ancient tradition of creating wampum carvings and beads historically used in ceremonies, regalia, gifts, trade agreements, and treaty belts.